 Driven by an urge to spread light in the world, Vironika began to do life coaching, speaking, and writing in the personal growth field.
 She spoke about the importance of self-love, self-care, and authenticity.
 In self-help, Vironika thought she’d found the perfect line of work.

-In 2014, Vironika and her partner Jamie sold all their things, left Toronto, and became digital nomads.
+In 2014, Vironika and her partner, Jamie, sold all their things, left Toronto, and became digital nomads.
 While living in Costa Rica, Vironika created the 30 Day Self-Love Challenge program.
 She also launched The Real Us—a community blog where people share their real-life inspiring stories and poems about healing, courage, authenticity, and kindness.

 Shortly after releasing her first book, Vironika began to write her second, which she intended to be a traditional self-help book about loving self-talk.
 But throughout the next few years, she began to see her work in a harsh, new light.
 She realized how often self-help perpetuated people’s suffering by selling them on quick fixes and “magical” solutions.
-She became aware of how many people out there were losing self-respect while trying to follow expert advice on how to build self-respect.
+She became aware of how many people were losing self-respect while trying to follow expert advice on how to build self-respect.

 In these painful realizations, Vironika saw an opportunity for activism.
 She decided that her next book would not be a 10-step manual about self-talk.
 Instead, it would be a book that challenged the current practices in self-help and encouraged the people who were victims of those practices to trust themselves, build self-awareness, and discover their own answers (instead of always seeking expert advice).
 The Art of Talking to Yourself launched on June 17, 2017.
 Shortly after its release, Vironika announced that it would be her last self-help book.